markuslamm/io.perryquotes/README.md

     - Message will be persisted and set to UNPROCESSED state
     - An event will be published and triggers the parsing of the incoming message

 * Quote-Component
     - Bot message will be parsed, a quote created and stored in the database in REVIEW state
-     - An event will be published and triggers the response via telegram existing channel
+     - An event will be published and triggers the response via existing telegram channel
-    - After checking the quote for typos etc, the generated quote changes to state COMMITTED and will be available via public api
+    - After checking the quote for typos etc, the generated quote changes to COMMITTED state and will be available via public api

 * Twitter-Component
-  - Tweet committed quotes to the account @perryrhodanquo1
+  - Committed quotes can be tweeted to the account @perryrhodanquo1

+TODOS:
+- multiple authors, "dialogues"
+- write more tests
+- add security and separate PUBLIC and ADMIN components
+- separate integration test
+- improve logging
+- get rid of //TODO s
+- pagination
+- Webapp implementation